kmonteros/ai-case-study/README.md

 * Performance: Nabla is a smaller company than Microsoft or Google, but it is being used and recognized in the healthcare industry.
-Unlike the other larger companies, Nabla focuses on NLP and excels at it.
+Unlike the other larger companies, Nabla focuses only on NLP and excels at it.
 While other companies focus on multiple products, Nabla has a Niche market, ensuring their excellence.
 Even though they have strong competitors, their focus on data privacy and security has allowed them to position themselves as a unique competitor.